Constraining the formation of NGC1052-DF2 from its unusual globular cluster population

 The \citetalias{Trujillo-Gomez19} model for the ICMF is based on the integrated feedback-regulated star formation efficiency in molecular clouds.
 As such, it assumes a constant value of the star formation efficiency per free-fall time of the cloud, $\epsff = 0.01$, with a systematic uncertainty of $\sim 0.5$ dex, based on the range of observationally determined values in the MW and nearby galaxies \citep{Krumholz19}. \citetalias{Trujillo-Gomez19} find that the predicted minimum truncation mass of the ICMF has a steep dependence on $\epsff$ for $\SigmaISM \ga 10^2\Msun$.
 To assess the effect of this uncertainty on the reconstruction of the galactic environment of the progenitor of DF2, we run the model assuming a broad range of values $\epsff=0.005{-}0.2$.
 This range is considerably larger than the uncertainty range estimated by \citetalias{Trujillo-Gomez19}, $\sim 0.5~\rm{dex}$, but serves to illustrate the effect.

-The top row of Figure~\ref{fig:DF2_epsff_test} shows the environmental conditions obtained using the \emph{constrained CFE} model for three values of $\epsff$, assuming $Q=0.5$.
+The top row of Figure~\ref{fig:DF2_epsff_test} shows the environmental conditions obtained using the {\it constrained CFE} model for three values of $\epsff$, assuming $Q=0.5$.
 The bottom row shows the dependence of the galactic environment on $\epsff$.
 The gas surface density and angular speed decrease steeply as $\epsff$ increases.

 This reduction in $\SigmaISM$ occurs because a larger star formation efficiency allows the bottom of the merger hierarchy to shift to lower cloud masses, decreasing the value of $\SigmaISM$ needed to obtain a given fixed $\Mmin$ \citepalias[see][]{Trujillo-Gomez19}.
 The effect of varying $\epsff$ on $\Mmax$ is relatively small in this regime, resulting in the reduction of the angular speed of the overlap solution region (where the minimum and maximum mass regions cross).